June 10 – Morocco is set to reopen for tourism to multiple countries on June 15

 It is the only mosque in Casablanca open to non-Muslims.
 It can host approximately 105,000 worshipers.

-From Agadir, you can enjoy the Atlantic Ocean beaches.
-You can also take tours of the Sahara Desert, with some tours offering a night in tents.
+From Agadir, travelers can enjoy the Atlantic Ocean beaches or take tours of the Sahara Desert, with some tours offering a night in tents.

-Some tours even combine trips to the beach with trips to the desert, giving you a taste of both environments during one excursion.
+Some tours even combine trips to the beach with trips to the desert, giving visitors a taste of both environments during one excursion.

 Morocco also offers a vibrant culinary scene.
 Stuffed camel spleen and sheep’s brain top the list of exotic foods that some westerners may not try.